-Such arrangements will be trialled to the end of 2022.
+Such arrangements will be kept in place while the UMT are considering the issue of hybrid working.
 This approach will allow schools/units and individuals the opportunity to plan and make necessary arrangements both on campus and elsewhere once there is an understanding of mutually agreed working arrangements for their role.
 Where individuals operate from a location other than on campus it is expected they will be available to attend on campus, if needed, with reasonable notice.
 This therefore precludes locations that require a long-distance commute, e.g., residing overseas.

-Concurrently to the hybrid working trial, there will be ongoing consultation, so that the experiences of the test arrangements can help inform a more concrete set of policies, procedures and working arrangements that would be targeted for implementation in September 2022.
+Concurrently to the hybrid working trial, there will be ongoing consultation, so that the experiences of the test arrangements can help inform a more concrete set of policies, procedures and working arrangements.
 All members of the UCD community will have the opportunity to contribute to this consultation.

 Consultation to date has been built into supplementary guidance for this trial period as outlined below, including FAQs and guidance documentation.
 UCD will continue to adhere to prevailing public health advice as we learn together and test new working arrangements.
 We will continue to update these FAQs as further insights emerge.

 - As normal, flexibility will be required for on-site working hours to accommodate, for example, the early arrival of students, external faculty, customers, on-site collaboration and welcome of new colleagues etc.

 - Any weekend schedules will continue to be populated as normal.